Critical set for surface diffeomorphisms revisited: Critical points for mildly dissipative diffeomorphisms of the disk. Proof of theorem

 \begin{itemize} \item[--] i) there is an iterate $f^{n_k}(x)$ close to $z$ in the interior of $W^s_\de(I)$,

 \item[--] ii) or there are infinitely many iterates $f^{n_k}(x)$ accumulating on $z$ in the interior of $W^s_\de(I').$ \end{itemize}

-In the first case, let $\hat J$ be an arc in the center unstable of $f^{n_{k_0}}(x)$ that one extreme point is given by that point and the other by the intersection of the local stable of $z$ and the center unstable of $f^{n_{k_0}}(x).$ It follows immediately that $\hat J$ is disjoint with $f^{n_{k_0}}(J)$ and observe that since $\hat J$ is in the local basin of $I$ then its forward iterates remain in a neighborhood of $\La^u$ and so we can apply again lemma \ref{centerunstable2}; if the length of the iterates of $\hat J$ go to infinity, then the accumulation of the forward iterates of $f^{n_k}(\hat J)$ are in $\La^u$ and contain the other center unstable branch $I'$ of $z$ disjoint with $I$ and concluding that the whole center unstable of $z$ is in $\La^u.$ If the lengths of the iterates of of $\hat J$ does not got to infinite, $x$ is in the basin of a normally hyperbolic arc and $z$ is a periodic point such that one of its center unstable branch is contained in $\La^u.$
+In the first case, let $\hat J$ be an arc in the center-unstable of $f^{n_{k_0}}(x)$ that one extreme point is given by that point and the other by the intersection of the local stable of $z$ and the center-unstable of $f^{n_{k_0}}(x).$ It follows immediately that $\hat J$ is disjoint with $f^{n_{k_0}}(J)$ and observe that since $\hat J$ is in the local basin of $I$ then its forward iterates remain in a neighborhood of $\La^u$ and so we can apply again lemma \ref{centerunstable2}; if the length of the iterates of $\hat J$ go to infinity, then the accumulation of the forward iterates of $f^{n_k}(\hat J)$ are in $\La^u$ and contain the other center-unstable branch $I'$ of $z$ disjoint with $I$ and concluding that the whole center-unstable of $z$ is in $\La^u.$ If the lengths of the iterates of of $\hat J$ does not go to infinite, $x$ is in the basin of a normally hyperbolic arc and $z$ is a periodic point such that one of its center-unstable branch is contained in $\La^u.$

-In the second case, i.e. that $f^{n_k}(x)$ is in the local basin of $\hat I$, then we can take $n_{k'}$ such that $f^{n_{k'}}(x)$ is closer to $z$ and again we can consider an arc $\hat J$ is the center unstable branch of $f^{n_{k'}}(x)$ that one extreme point is given by that point and the other by the intersection of the local stable of $f^{n_k}(x)$ and the center unstable of $f^{n_{k'}}(x).$ It follows immediately that $\hat J$ is disjoint with $f^{n_{k}'}(J)$ and observe that since $\hat J$ is in the local stable manifold of $f^{n_k}(J)$, that is contained in $\La^u,$ then its forward iterates remain in a neighborhood of $\La^u$ and so we can apply again lemma \ref{centerunstable2} and argue as before.
+In the second case, i.e. that $f^{n_k}(x)$ is in the local basin of $\hat I$, then we can take $n_{k'}$ such that $f^{n_{k'}}(x)$ is closer to $z$ and again we can consider an arc $\hat J$ is the center-unstable branch of $f^{n_{k'}}(x)$ that one extreme point is given by that point and the other by the intersection of the local stable of $f^{n_k}(x)$ and the center-unstable of $f^{n_{k'}}(x).$ It follows immediately that $\hat J$ is disjoint with $f^{n_{k'}}(J)$ and observe that since $\hat J$ is in the local stable manifold of $f^{n_k}(J)$, that is contained in $\La^u,$ then its forward iterates remain in a neighborhood of $\La^u$ and so we can apply again lemma \ref{centerunstable2} and argue as before.